 The godfather of OxyContin, the Zionist Jew Raymond Sackler, died in 2017 at 97.
 Throughout his life, Sackler generously poured his opioid winnings into higher education for Israel.
 Say what you will about the Tribe, unlike some people, they take care of their own.

 Being pro-white means being concerned for the health, safety and well being of white people.
 Being human means having those same concerns for all people.
-It does not mean being jingoistic and constantly casting unnecessary dispersion on other races.
 Energy and real pro-white leadership would be better focused on self-improvement and issues like the American white plague, the opioid epidemic.

 An opiate-addicted baby enters the world under real torment and suffering.
 Incredibly, it is physician-prescribed drugs that are a large part of the causation.
 We aren’t talking about heroin but the widely abused painkillers, like fentanyl, oxycodone and codeine.
 According to the American Society of Addiction Medicine (ASAM), “Of the 52,404 lethal drug overdoses in 2015, opioid addiction was found to be driving the epidemic, with 20,101 overdose deaths related to prescription pain relievers and 12,990 overdose deaths related to heroin in 2015.”

 But the ballooning use of opioids — whether as prescription drugs or heroin — is preventing many workers from coming back into the job market.
 About 1.8 million workers were out of the labor force for “other” reasons at the beginning of this year, meaning they were not retired, in school, disabled or taking care of a loved one, according to Atlanta Federal Reserve data.
 Of those people, nearly half — roughly 881,000 workers — said in a survey that they had taken an opioid the day before, according to a study published last year by former White House economist Alan Krueger.